Renaissance (band): Third incarnation

 Renaissance partially re-formed in 1998 around a nucleus of Haslam, Dunford and Sullivan, plus Tout and several new musicians, most notably Roy Wood and Mickey Simmonds, to record the CD Tuscany.
 In 1999, Haslam, Dunford and Simmonds played a one-off trio concert at London's Astoria supporting Caravan.

-In March 2001, following the delayed release of Tuscany, a full band tour was organised, with a line-up of Haslam, Dunford, Sullivan, Simmonds, Rave Tesar (keyboards) and David J. Keyes (bass/voc), who played one London concert on 9 March (again at the Astoria) and three dates in Japan – Osaka on the 13th, Nagoya on the 14th and Tokyo on the 16th.
+In March 2001, following the delayed release of Tuscany, a full band tour was organised, with a line-up of Haslam, Dunford, Sullivan, Simmonds, Rave Tesar (keyboards) and David J. Keyes (bass and vocals), who played one London concert on 9 March (again at the Astoria) and three dates in Japan – Osaka on the 13th, Nagoya on the 14th and Tokyo on the 16th.
 The Tokyo concert was recorded and released as In the Land of the Rising Sun: Live in Japan 2001.
 (Tout, although in the audience at the Astoria, did not perform on this tour.)
 Haslam, who had become the band's spokesperson, said that several factors made further touring and recording impractical.
 The band's short third incarnation was soon over.

 Terry Sullivan recorded an album called South of Winter in 2004, with a studio group he named Renaissant.
 It is evocative of Renaissance's music, with lyrics by Thatcher-Newsinger and keyboard contributions by John Tout.

 On 20 September 2008, John Tout made his first public appearance in the US in over 25 years, with Annie Haslam and the Jann Klose band, at the Sellersville Theatre 1894 in Sellersville, Pennsylvania.
 In 2009, Tout suffered a heart attack.

 In August 2009, Haslam announced that she and Dunford were commemorating the 40th anniversary of Renaissance with a re-formed band, called Renaissance 2009 (including no other members of the "classic" line-up, but with musicians from the 2001 incarnation of the band), and a concert tour.

 A tour in Eastern North America and Japan was undertaken in 2010, together with a three-song EP release and a new official website.
 Renaissance headlined the sold-out final edition of the North East Art Rock Festival, entitled NEARfest Apocalypse, on 23 June 2012.

-Bassist/vocalist David J. Keyes died in July 2019 from leiomyosarcoma.

-Deaths of Betty Thatcher, Michael Dunford, and John Tout
+In 2024, the group announced its farewell tour, called "In Gratitude".